KomisarzPrOG/calculator/README.md

 # Calculator

-Simple calculator web app made by me to some more about CSS and JavaScript.
+Simple calculator web app made by me to learn more things about CSS and JavaScript.

 ## Features